Overview

 Funding

 All admitted PhD students receive a scholarship from the SSE, and are guaranteed funding throughout the PhD program, conditional upon satisfactory performance as determined by the faculty.
-The current scholarship amount is SEK 15 000 per month for the first year and SEK 16 000 per month from the second year.
-Compensation increases in later years of the program.
+The current scholarship amount is SEK 21 000 per month.